had photographs of Red Tomahawk, who shot Sitting Bull,

 — Jean Sweeney

-The following publication contains information about Red Tomahawk:
+The following publications contain information about Red Tomahawk:

 Article: "Custer's Revenge" by Joseph Mizrahi • There was a time for peace and a time for war.
 The Sioux had fought and won at Little Big Horn, but the Red Man's defeat of Custer had enraged Washington.
 Fourteen years later, the end of the Indian had come • Oldtimers Wild West • No. 1 • February 1977.